DaiF1/DinoSite/README.md

 A website with a Dinosaur

 Well, it's a web site...
-And it has a cute dinosaur in it...
+But it has a cute dinosaur in it!

+You can visit it [here](http://thedinosite.tk)